sapegin/washingcode-book/manuscript/Linters.md

 #### Don’t overpolice the code

-Unless the coding culture in the team is especially miserable (and in this case, it’s better to start updating your CV than trying to fight it), a linting setup that’s too rigid does more harm than good.
+Unless the coding culture in the team is especially miserable (and in this case, instead of fighting it, you’re better off updating your CV), a linting setup that’s too rigid does more harm than good.
 It’s better to trust our colleagues and expect that they know how to do their job, so we can use linters to catch bugs and code reviews to discuss different approaches.
 There’s always more than one correct way of doing something in programming, and having a linter that allows only one way isn’t solving any real problem but makes our colleagues suffer more.

 ### My top 11 lint rules that should have never existed